 I will keep you updated while I ask your prayers for this unraveling situation.

-Emmanuel Ogebe founded Jubilee Campaign's Justice for Jos Project, in Abuja, Nigeria.
+Emmanuel Ogebe founded the Justice for Jos Project in Washington, D.C.

 This article originally appeared on Assist News Service.

 Get Spirit-filled content delivered right to your inbox!
 Click here to subscribe to our newsletter.